 LaRosa’s Pizza

-LaRosa’s Pizzerias was founded in 1954 by a consortium of business partners as Papa Gino’s.
+LaRosa’s Pizzerias was founded in 1954 by a consortium of business partners under the name Papa Gino’s.
 After another business acquired the name, a rebranding effort was initiated.
 Today, LaRosa’s is a well-known name in the pizza industry, serving various communities across the United States.

-The logo, designed in a banner format, includes a complex serif font adorned with brightly colored decorative elements.
+The logo, in banner format, features a complex serif font adorned with brightly colored decorative elements.
 This stylish presentation is not just aesthetic; it serves a functional purpose, instantly attracting attention.
 The red, white, and green palette subtly highlights the Italian culinary influence behind the menu, appealing to the senses and introducing the culture.

 Little Caesars